apache/iotdb/docs/SystemDesign/DataQuery/GroupByQuery.md

 each node at the given level in current Metadata Tree.

-The logic is in the `GroupByLevelDataSet` class.
+The logic is in the `GroupByTimeDataSet` class.

 1. In the beginning, get the final paths group by level and the origin path index to final path.
     > For example, we could get final path `root.sg1` by `root.sg1.d1.s0,root.sg1.d2.s1` and `level=1`.